-Security guards or agents are needed in many different types of settings, whether it be commercial buildings, parking enforcement, healthcare facilities or hospitals, correctional facilities, or airport security.
+Security guards or agents are needed in many different settings, whether it be commercial buildings, parking enforcement, healthcare facilities or hospitals, correctional facilities, or airport security.
 While the main duties of a security guard in Canada can be similar among these different roles, specific differences in job expectations arise depending on what field of security you choose.
 Let’s explore what the main duties of common security guard jobs are so you have an idea of what to expect before choosing a role that works for you.

 Commercial building security guard